 Mild to moderate swelling is a normal part of your body’s natural healing response.
 It often peaks within the first few days, then slowly decreases over the following weeks.
 Tenderness or tightness around the surgical area is also common.

-Manual Lymphatic Drainage (MLD) can help reduce swelling and ease discomfort once your doctor clears you for treatment.
+Manual Lymphatic Drainage (MLD) can help reduce swelling, decrease pain and increase your range of motion (ROM).

 Bruising may appear around the surgical site and can shift colors as it heals — from deep purple to yellow or green before fading away.
 This is part of the body’s way of clearing out blood and waste products under the skin.